gibsonbailey/treftstechnologies/TT/static/markdown/Git 0: Introduction.md

 ## Installation

 In order to get started with Git, one must first install it.
+Use the command fit for your machine to install it.

 ### Linux Ubuntu